btudorache/DCC/README.md

 # RDMA Client-Server Library

 ## Library Location

-The RDMA library is located at /project/rdma.
-This directory contains all the necessary source files and headers for building and using the library rdma_lib.c and rdma_lib.h
+The RDMA library is located at `/project/rdma`.
+This directory contains all the necessary source files and headers for building and using the library (rdma_lib.c and rdma_lib.h).

 ## Introduction